 You want the best deal you can get.
 After all, if you can get something cheaper somewhere else, wouldn’t you?
 I understand.
-There’s very few times when I buy a product, either online or in a store, that I don’t look for the best price.
-I mean, if I’m buying the latest gadget (I’m interested in the new Amazon fireTV, if you are interested in getting me a gift), I’m looking for the best price.
+There are very few times when I buy a product, either online or in a store, that I don’t look for the best price.
+I mean, if I’m buying the latest gadget (I want a Google Slate Tablet, if you are interested in getting me a gift), I’m looking for the best price.
 I’ve got four kids, so we clip coupons and look for the best price.
-But being frugal and being cheap aren’t the same thing.
+But being frugal and being cheap isn’t the same thing.

 The Cost of Being Cheap

 There are certain things I don’t skimp on.
 When I was a single guy living on a newspaper reporter’s salary, I learned some hard lessons about being cheap.
 Every week, my roommate (who is still one of the cheapest guys I know) and I would go grocery shopping.
 We were both poor, so we price shopped.
 We bought generic EVERYTHING.
 That taught me that sometimes it’s best to pay for the real thing.
 I still can’t look at generic “pop-tarts” without getting a metallic taste in my mouth.
 We’d buy this food, and some of it was so bad that we wouldn’t eat it.
 It went to waste, and we really couldn’t afford to let that food go to waste.
 The cost ended up being the price of the generic pop-tarts, plus the trip to the store to buy the real thing.

 Of course, Pop Tarts and marketing aren’t the same things.
 When you trust someone to help you with your marketing, you have way more to lose than a $3 box of carbohydrates.
 And in search engine marketing, being cheap can be catastrophic.